-- 1. As part of the 2019 Irvine Settlement Agreement, OCFA agreed to establish a 115 Trust and to make annual deposits of \$2 million, dedicated solely for future application to OCFA's pension liability. - 2.
-In 2017, OCFA negotiated a five year Health Plan Agreement with the firefighter labor group which contained a provision to return excess fund balance and allocate those funds to the Retiree Medical Trust Fund. - 3.
+- 1. As part of the 2019 Irvine Settlement Agreement, OCFA agreed to establish a 115 Trust and to make annual deposits of \$2 million, dedicated solely for future application to OCFA's pension liability.
+After the initial \$2 million payment in July 2019, if OCFA's pension is less than 85% funded, the annual deposit is reduced to \$1.5 million and \$500,000 is directed towards the UAAL paydown. - In 2017, OCFA negotiated a five year Health Plan Agreement with the firefighter labor group which contained a provision to return excess fund balance and allocate those funds to the Retiree Medical Trust Fund. - 3.
 In FY 2015/16 and again in FY 2016/17, OCFA modified its Accelerated Pension Paydown Plan to include additional sources of funding. - 4.
 During 2015 and 2016, OCFA completed negotiations with all four labor groups resulting in increased employee contributions towards retirement. - 5.
 On June 26, 2014, the Board approved an Alternative Dispute Resolution process for disputed workers' compensation cases, also known as a Carve-Out program.
 The State has approved the program and it was implemented on October 1, 2014. - 6.
 On September 26, 2013, the Board approved a strategy to accelerate the pay down of OCFA's pension liability.
 Under this Plan, the actuary, the Segal Company, estimates this liability will be paid by 2026/27.
-To date, OCFA has made an additional \$94.8 million in payments to OCERS to lower its UAAL. - 7.
+To date, OCFA has made an additional \$108.5 million in payments to OCERS to lower its UAAL. - 7.
 Completed a special actuarial study relating to the OCFA's Retiree Medical Defined Benefit Plan to evaluate options for potential plan amendments which could improve plan funding, subject to future negotiation with OCFA's labor groups.
 The results of the study were shared with the labor groups. - 8.
 Evaluated the financial feasibility of paying off the outstanding lease financing obligations associated with the OCFA's helicopters, as part of the 2014/15 budget development process. - 9.
 Directed staff to evaluate options for mitigating the budget and liability impacts of payouts for accumulated sick and vacation balances, subject to future negotiation with OCFA's labor groups. - 10.
 Used a trigger formula during down economic cycles to connect pay raises for all OCFA employees to OCFA's financial health. - 11.
 Implemented lower retirement formulas for all labor groups. - 12.
-Refinanced the helicopter lease to lower the interest rate. - 13.
+Refinanced the helicopter lease to lower the interest rate.
+Last payment made in December 2018. - 13.
 Implemented annual prepayment of retirement contributions to achieve a discount. - 14.
 Provided a study to the Board of Directors regarding the feasibility of Pension Obligation Bonds. - 15.
 Provided a study to the Board of Directors regarding the feasibility of changing automatic Cost of Living Allowance (COLA) increases for pensions; transmitted a copy of the report to the County Board of Supervisors and OCERS Board of Retirement, for their consideration of potential cost-containment actions relating to Pension COLAs under the authority granted by the '37 Act.